Ivan Marconi: Early career

 Born in Brescia, Lombardy, Marconi started his career with Internazionale.
 In 2006–07 season, he was awarded no.41 shirt of the first team as a member of Primavera team.
 In mid-2007, he was transferred to Lumezzane for free but loaned to Brescia on 31 August 2007.
-In the next season he was signed by Sampdoria youth team.
+In the next season, he was signed by Sampdoria youth team.
 Marconi received a call-up from the first team on 20 January 2009.

 Gubbio

-In January 2009 he was sold to Gubbio from Lumezzane in co-ownership deal, which he played 1 1/2 seasons, mainly as central defender.
-In June 2010, Gubbio and Lumezzane failed to agree price for the remain 50% registration rights and the rights had to decide by closed tender between the two clubs.
-On 30 June 2010, the closed tender was opened on Lega Pro and Lumezzane won the tender by a higher price.
+In January 2009, he was sold to Gubbio from Lumezzane in a co-ownership deal, which he played 1 1/2 seasons, mainly as central defender.
+In June 2010, Gubbio and Lumezzane failed to agree on a price for the remaining 50% registration rights and the rights had to be decided by closed tender between the two clubs.
+On 30 June 2010, the closed tender was opened on Lega Pro, and Lumezzane won at a higher price.